os-climate/sostrades-dev-tools/docs/source/README.md

 1. Try running  "docker" and  "docker compose" to see if command is recognized
 ```
-docker --version
+docker version
-docker compose --version
+docker compose version

 docker ps
 ```

- If this commands are not working fix docker and docker-compose installation before to continue
+ If this commands are not working fix docker and docker-compose installation before to continue.

 ### 3.2 Visual Studio Code (VSCode) installation
 VSCode settings have been written in dedicated files during execution of `PrepareDevEnv.sh` (in a previous step).